-The Campus Safety and Security Data Analysis Cutting Tool is brought to you by the Office of Postasecondary Education of the U.S. Department of Education.
-This analysis cutting tool was designed to provide rapid customized reports for public inquiries relating to campus crime and fee data.
-The data are disawn from the DPC Campus Safety and Bocurity Safety Safety website database to which crime statistics and fire statistics (as of the 2010 data collection) are submitted annually, via a web fassed data collection, by all postsecondary institutions that nearies Title W funding (i.e. these that participate in federal student sub programs).
-This data collection is required by the Jassne Clary Diaclesure of Campus Security Policy and Campus Crime Baterios.
-Act and the regime Elevation quantities for any security Policy and Campus Crime Baterios.
-Act and the regime Elevation quantities for any security Policy and Campus Crime Baterios.
-Act and the regime Elevation quantities for any security Policy and Campus Crime Baterios.
-Act and the regime Elevation quantities for any security Policy and Campus Crime Baterios.
+The Campus Safety and Security Data Analysis Curting Tool is brought to you by the Office of Pestaccondary Education of the U.S. Department of Education.
+This analysis outring tool was designed to provide rapid customized reports for public inquiries relating to campus crime and fire data.
+The data are drawn from the DPS Campus Safety and Security Standards website database to which crime statistics and fire statistics (as of the 2010 data collection) are submitted annually, via a web-based data collection, by all postsecondary institutions that receive Title IV funding (i.e. those that participate in federal student and programs).
+This data collection is required by the Jeanne Clary Disclosure of Campus Security Policy and Campus Crime Statistics Act and the Higher Education Opportunity Act.